nafiz-swe/laravelweb/README.md

 # ✅ Step 8: Restart Apache from XAMPP control panel

-# ✅ Step 9: Create the Database in MySQL
+# ✅ Step 9: Create the Database in MySQL (Note: Please collect the SQL file from the 'database' folder.
+It contains the data submitted through the contact form.)
 fouraxiz

 # ✅ Step 10: Run Laravel Migrations